choojun/choojun.github.io/wsl.md

 6. Logout from the hduser account and your tarumt account.

 ## E8.
-Attention: At the beginning of all future practical, remember to carry out the following steps in Ubuntu
+Attention: At the beginning of all future practical
 1. Login as hduser or switch account to hduser
 ~~~bash
 $ su - hduser